Extended Opportunity Programs & Services (EOPS)

 Oceanside, Building 3000: 760.795.6680

-- Be a California resident or AB 540 student;
+- be a California resident or meet AB540/California Dream Act requirements;